 Although many studies have looked for a possible link between talcum powder and ovarian cancer, their results are inconsistent.
 Find out more...

 Heard by Paula

-Wood smoke and diesel micro particulates cause lung cancer
+Is it true that wood smoke and diesel micro particulates cause lung cancer?

 While many studies have found that air pollution, such as diesel particles, can increase the risk of cancer, the effect is not experienced by the whole community.
 Find out more...

 Heard by Johan

 Is it true that people with dark skin can't get skin cancer?

 People with naturally very dark skin can still develop skin cancer even if they rarely, if ever, get sunburnt.
 Find out more...